Child Poverty in the UK (Target for Reduction) Bill

 Description

-- Relative Low Income: Reducing the percentage of children in households with income below 60% of the median equivalised household income to under 10%.
+- Relative Low Income: Reducing the percentage of children in households with equivalised net income below 60% of the median household income to under 10%.

-- Combined Low Income and Material Deprivation: Reducing the percentage of children in households below 70% of median equivalised income and experiencing material deprivation to under 5%.
+- Combined Low Income and Material Deprivation: Reducing the percentage of children in households with equivalised net income below 70% of the median income and experiencing material deprivation to under 5%.

-- Absolute Low Income: Reducing the percentage of children in households with income below 60% of a fixed "adjusted base amount" (linked to 2010 income levels) to under 5%.
+- Absolute Low Income: Reducing the percentage of children in households with equivalised net income below 60% of a base amount (adjusted for inflation since 2010) to under 5%.

-- Persistent Poverty: Reducing the percentage of children experiencing low income (below 60% of median income) in at least 3 out of 4 consecutive years to under 7%.
+- Persistent Poverty: Reducing the percentage of children experiencing low income (below 60% of median income) in at least three out of four consecutive years to under 7%.

 Government Spending